amosfang/udacity-deep-learning-nanodegree/README.md

 # Udacity Deep Learning Nanodegree

-I've chosen to complete this nanodegree, in order to join the next generation of deep learning talent that will help define a highly beneficial AI-powered future for our world.
-In this program, I have studied cutting-edge topics such as neural networks, convolutional neural networks, recurrent neural networks, and generative adversarial networks.
+To develop the next generation of deep learning talent that will help define a highly beneficial AI-powered future for our world.
+In this program, I've studied cutting-edge topics such as neural networks, convolutional neural networks, recurrent neural networks, and generative adversarial networks.

 ### Prerequisites
 - Intermediate Python